Qqwy/elixir-fun_land/README.md

   - [x] *Semicombinable* - Anything which, when you have two of them, you can `combine` them together into one.
   - [x] *Combinable* - Anything that is Combinable, and also has a `neutral` value which you can combine something with when you don't have anything else, to keep the result the same.
   - [x] *CombinableMonad* - Any structure that is both a Monad and Combinable.
+  - [x] *Reducable* - Any structure that can be `reduce`d to a single value, when given a Combinable (or alternatively, a starting value and a function to combine this with a single value inside the structure).
   - [ ] Traversable - TODO.
   - [ ] Comonad
 - [x] Also, where to put these practical implementations? -> FunLandic.*